ajmal017/amp/documentation/technical/metadata_handling.md

   0;['2020-01-14T15:33:56.000+00:00', '2019-10-10T09:30:00.000+01:00'];Published 10 October 2019;National Statistics;Department for Business, Energy & Industrial Strategy;Business Population Estimates;Annual business population estimates for the UK and regions in 2019.;Business population estimates 2019;14 January 2020;/government/statistics/business-population-estimates-2019;Business population estimates for the UK and regions 2019: Statistical Release (PDF);https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/852919/Business_Population_Estimates_for_the_UK_and_regions_-_2019_Statistical_Release.pdf;PDF;636KB;[]
   ```

+## P1 metadata and payload

+- P1 data is both metadata and payload data that has been transformed in our
+  internal format

 ## Conventions

-- Every piece of information downloaded or inserted manually should be traceable
+- Every piece of data downloaded or inserted manually should be traceable
   - Where did it come from?
     - E.g., `xyz.org` website, a paper, a book
   - Who added that information and when?
-    - Note that who made the modification to a data structure (e.g., Max) might
+    - Who made the modification to a data structure (e.g., Max) might be
-      be different from whom made the change in the db (e.g., Paul committed the
+      different from whom made the change in the db (e.g., Paul committed the
       change)
-    - Git is tracking the second part, but we want to track the first part
+    - Git is tracking the second part, but we want to track the first part, as
+      well
-    - Context about data should be available (e.g., GitHub task might be the
+    - Context about the data change should be available (e.g., GitHub task might
-      best way)
+      be the best way): why was the data changed?
-- All metadata should be described in this document
+- All metadata and payload data should be described in this document
-  - The field names should
+  - The field names should:
     - have a name as long as needed to be clear, although concise
-    - have underscores and not spaces
     - be capitalized
+    - use underscores and not spaces
-    - have a type associated
+    - have a type associated to it (e.g., string, float)
     - a description
 - We should qualify if something is an estimate (e.g., ~\$1000) or not (e.g.,
   \$725 / month)